ajmalbabu/angular-spring-app/README.md

 TODO

-remove hard coded path app.js for the web context add jasmin and karm test cases make project with YEOMEN structure add a mobile app by reusing angular
+1. remove hard coded path app.js for the web context.
+2. add jasmin and karm test cases.
+3. make project with YEOMEN structure.
+4. add a mobile app by reusing angular.